squito/squito.github.com/_posts/2013-10-16-learning-scala-macros.md

     ClassDef(modifiers, name, _, Template(parents, _, defs))

-Though I didn't learn what all the parts where, I knew enough for what I needed.
+Though I didn't learn what all the parts were, I knew enough for what I needed.
 Now I could put the pieces together:

     class FillTraitDefs extends StaticAnnotation {
       def macroTransform(annottees: Any*) = macro SimpleTraitImpl.addDefs